thecybersapien/thecybersapien.github.io/pages/about.md

 I am a Cybersecurity College Student.
 I mostly like to solve machines on TryHackMe and HackTheBox and I sometimes participate in capture the flag competitions.
 Here I am writing these writeups as my hobby.
 I hope you like them.
 Besides these, I like to read books.

-I know some Python, C, C++ and I am currently preparing for my CEH Practical and OSCP.
+I know some Python, C, C++ and I have also done CEH Practical and currently preparing for my OSCP.

 You can [Contact Me](/contact/) for any questions, feedback and suggestions for the blog page!